 I have not yet renewed this material (it represents a budget, especially since it would buy a box for a new device, these things are not interchangeable, and a box, it costs roughly the same. same price as the case ????).

 Before, I also had a compact device in relief, for terrestrial photos, but the iPhone has now become my second camera.
 In just a few years, the quality of the smartphone sensor has become excellent.

 In 2019, I acquired a mini-SLR as a secondary camera for terrestrial photography, the Canon Eos 250D.
 Extremely lightweight, not expensive, it is considered a SLR of "beginners".
 But I seem to have the right technology to be a practical and versatile case on the road.
 I'll talk about it when I test it more in the field.
 It was getting complicated for me to take the 7D out of the box after every dive when I needed it for photos I did not want to make to the iPhone.

 For the 7D, I carry several 32GB and 16GB memory cards, a spare battery and its charger.
 For the 250D, I have two SD memory cards, an 8GB inherited from an old device, a fast 32GB video-ready, as well as a spare battery and charger.

 Finally, I also have a portable hard drive 500GB SSD to make a backup of photos and videos (I unload and store the originals on my MacBook Pro).

-For shooting underwater, as I explained above, I also carry the Ikelite case for my SLR (as well as its accessories: the flashes and their charger, the arms of the flashes, the cords, the plate, the portholes ...).
+For underwater shooting, as I explained above, I also carry the Ikelite housing for my SLR (and its accessories: the flashes and their charger, the flash arms, the cables, the turntable, the portholes...).

 I also spoke about it above.
 I currently have the iPhone X and it's really my second camera now.
 It allows to to make images without attracting attention, everyone leaves his smartphone to make pictures in Asia!
 It's always on hand, really practical.